 The kiln-drying process begins with rough sawn green lumber placed at the dryer and ends with rough sawn dry lumber delivered to the planer.
 The kilns are either a continuous or batch process.
 In a continuous kiln, the lumber moves continually through the chamber at rate of a few feet per hour.
 In a batch kiln, the lumber is dried for 24 to 60 hours.
-Kilns can be heated by burning wood to produce steam or direct fired by natural gas or wood.
-Most of the wood used for heat is generated in the sawing and planing processes.
+Kilns can be indirectly or directly fired using either natural gas or wood fuel (self-generated).
+Most of the wood fuel used for drying is generated in the sawing and planing processes.
 Wood loses water during drying, which results in approximately 4-5 percent volume loss due to shrinkage.